survivejs/webpack-book/manuscript/developing/04_linting.md

 Besides linting for issues, it can be valuable to manage the code style.
 Nothing is more annoying than having to work with source code that has mixed tabs and spaces.
 Stylistically consistent code reads better.
 Linting tools allow you to do this.

 Establishing strong linting can be beneficial, especially in a context where you need to collaborate with others.
-Even when working alone you will benefit from linting as it can catch issues you could otherwise neglect.
+Even when working alone you benefit from linting as it can catch issues you could otherwise neglect.
 JavaScript as a language allows usage which, while valid, may not be the clearest to understand or may even be incorrect.

 Linting does **not** replace proper testing, but it can complement testing approaches.
 It allows you to harden a codebase and make it a little harder to break.
 As the size of your project grows, and it becomes more challenging to manage, this becomes particularly important.